qudusyusuf720/LMS_LabFour/README.md

 To install LearnPlus, follow these steps:

-Linux and macOS:
+Linux, Windows and macOS:

 git clone https://github.com/qudusyusuf720/LMS_LabFour.git

-Then run the index.html file to view the LMS UI
+Then run the index.html file to view the LMS Frontend UI

+Their is need for a backend for user authentication and information transfer to the frontend.

 Contact
 If you want to contact me you can reach me at [Email: qudusyusuf720@gmail.com).